Additional Care Services

 Although this service is often done at a person’s residence, it can also be provided wherever a patient “calls home.”
 As such, they can get routine home care from a nursing home or even a hospice care facility.
 If you elect to receive service from a nursing home, our staff will work with their schedules to ensure you get adequate care round-the-clock.

 Our nurses are on-call 24/7, so medical assistance is just a few taps away.
 Our hospice aides and volunteers may give you regular visits to help with your daily activities.
 And if you need physical or speech therapy and nutrition counseling, we’ll send therapists and dietitians to help you out.

 Hospice of North Alabama wants to give you home care that’s unique to your needs.
 Don’t hesitate to let one of our nurses know your decisions and wishes during your last days.

 Medicine & Equipment

 You’ll have access to our supply of pain and symptom-related medications and medical equipment when you opt for our routine home care service.
 Our skilled doctors will work with you to figure out a treatment plan that’s best for your situation.
 Apart from providing the necessary meds, your physician will also give advice to you and your caregiver on how to manage your pain and other symptoms.

 Grief & Bereavement Support

 Losing a loved one is never easy.
 We have trained volunteers and chaplains who can provide your family with the emotional and spiritual support they need when the time comes.
-They’ll also give you counseling if you’re still coming to terms with your situation.
+They will also give you counseling if you are still coming to terms with your situation.